IRCS-analysis-mini-courses/reproducible-research/Day-1/README.md

     + `texlive-latex-recommended`
     + `texlive-latex-extra`
     + `texlive-fonts-recommended`
 If you need assistance installing XCode and XCode command line tools and commands for Macports, we can show you how.
+You can test to see if the installation works by trying to output a PDF (we can help with this).

 ###Suggested
 [Julia 0.3.8 and higher](http://julialang.org/) (not needed, but integrates with Jupyter/IPython notebook and is young, but good, language for [numeric analysis and statistics](http://juliastats.github.io/))